aarongeiser/rad-mongodb/README.md

 # Success
 1. Consider downloading and using RoboMongo as a database administration GUI.
 It's free!  https://robomongo.org/download
 2. You will be able to successfully connect to your database on port `27017` using the admin login credentials you provided in your `make_env` file.
+3. Data is volume mapped to the `/data` folder in the project.
+This will allow you to rebuild your contianer without loosing your data.
+The contents of this folder should never be commited back to your project repository.

 # Further Reading